OctopusDeploy/blog/blog/2020-09/devops-runbooks-and-kubectl/index.md

 ![Kuberentes DevOps Runbook example with kubectl](k8s-devops-runbook.png)

-Operations Runbooks in Octopus put the Ops in DevOps.
+Runbook automation in Octopus put the Ops in DevOps.
 This post is part of a series:

 - [Operations Runbooks overview](/blog/2020-01/operations-runbooks/index.md)
 - **DevOps, runbooks and kubectl**